whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 But what if that's not an option for you?

-Well, there's a way to make it harder for allergens to get into the various objects that make up your bed.
+Well, there's a way to make it harder for allergens to get into the various parts that make up your bed.

 How?

 You could get hypoallergenic (allergy-proof) bedding and covers that are made from materials that act as a barrier against allergens.

-*(link AFFA?)

-*TODO

-Mattress: mattress pad or encasement
-Pillow: coverings Sheets:

 Beyond that, make sure you regularly wash your bedding to prevent allergens from accumulating.